TheBerrington/libraryApp/README.md

 # libraryApp
-It's my training porject for library
-There are two main pages - person and books
+It's my training porject for library.
+There are two main pages - person and books.